RafaelSalguero/AngularTypescriptSkeleton/README.md

 - Run `typings install library_name -SA` to install the package as an ambient dependency

 ##Use this repo as a skeleton
-- Clone the repository `git clone https://github.com/RafaelSalguero/AngularTypescriptSkeleton.git`
+- Clone the repository `git clone https://github.com/RafaelSalguero/AngularTypescriptSkeleton.git --depth 1`
 - Remove the remote origin `git remote rm origin`

 ##Structure overview: